cancerberoSgx/javascript-sample-projects/civilization-vibe-coding/build_prompts.md

 ## scroll drag
 a user can scroll up&down the map by drag and drop on top of it

+## map 100% screen
+the map should occupy 100% of screen controls are on top of it position absolute with 0.8 opacity.
+Theres a control toggle "fullscreen" that implements html DOM fullscreen API on and off

 # TODO: